Thailand on Points and miles

 The cost for a business class seat from Seattle to Phuket was 175k and $127 roundtrip, per person when I booked in July of 2023.
 Considering the cash price was $5k per person when I booked, this is an insane value!
 In order to get these HIGHLY coveted seats (Singapore Airlines will only release 2 business seats that can be booked using Aeroplan points), you need to book a year in advance or right before your trip.
 I generally choose the year before option!

 We decided to fly into Phuket (rather than into Bangkok) since that is where we wanted to spend all our time.
 This was going to be a beach trip!
 We took our trip in the first of June and crossed our fingers that the weather would still be good since this is typically before the heavy monsoon rain season starts.
 December and January are their high season because the weather is good but it is also apparently very crowded so hopefully, we can enjoy a little more quiet in June.
 From what I have read, it is always obnoxiously hot and humid so there is no getting around that!
+Update- the weather was great, it only rained one day for about an hour, so June is still a great time to visit!
+I was also happy with the cool breeze that came each night and morning- overall the weather was much better than I had imagined.

 Originally I wanted to stay in a six senses property (Yao Noi) that I could book with my IHG points, but it was sadly closed for the whole month of June.
 I wasn't about to give up my rare business class seats and change the dates of the trip so we looked into other hotel options.
 We stayed at the Como Point Yamu hotel for a couple nights (I booked through Luxury escapes because I had a great coupon offered through AMEX) and then we moved to the Island of Phi Phi and stayed at the Zeavola (booked through the Amex portal so that I could earn 5x points, or you could pay with Amex points if you prefer).
 The hotels in Thailand are WAY cheaper than you find in other destinations that look just as gorgeous (like Bora Bora).
 For example the best rooms at these 2 hotels (great view and private pool) are about $500 a night, compared to Bora Bora's that are around $2000 a night.
 Even if you use points at a Bora Bora hotel, you have to pay cash to upgrade to a room with a private pool ($200 per night) or Overwater Bungalow ($550 a night).
 Obviously you don't have to pay for a premium room, there are still extremely nice rooms in Thailand for cheaper prices.
-We will stay 1 night in Phuket near the airport and that hotel is only $25 (and it's not a dive).
+We will stay 1 night in Phuket near the airport (Sugar Marina resort Aviator) and that hotel is only $25 (and it was nice!).
 Basically, you definitely get a lot of bang for your buck in Thailand!

 Comments